 UNISON has received support from the Union Learning Fund in England to embed learning in the workplace.
 Its targets are to recruit union learning reps, to encourage learning activities, and to enable branches and employers to set up sustainable systems for supporting learning.

 - supporting apprenticeships, young people, and their progression

-- engaging learners: promoting ICT skills, maths and English learning
+- engaging learners: promoting ICT/digital skills, maths and English learning

 - developing skills for the workplace, especially for those who have least access to training

 The Inclusive Learning Project can support learning activities in branches and regions with funding that can be used to pay for venue and catering costs, or learning equipment or resources (but not tutor costs or activist training).
 UNISON learning reps, lifelong learning coordinators, organisers, and education officers can all apply for help.
 There are two levels of funding available:

 - Kickstart – up to £250 to support learning events and engage existing and potential members (for example, paying for refreshments at a workshop or buying a bookcase for a workplace reading group)

 - Moving On – £250-£2500 to help put sustainable learning in place (for example, buying IT equipment for a learning centre)